pypycodes/pypycodes.github.io/_pages/about.md

 ## Disclaimer

-The content is sometimes fed to LLMs to provide better concise messaging.
+- The content is sometimes fed to LLMs to provide better concise messaging.
+- Rights of the Dilbert Image belongs to its creators.
+Used here in good faith.